raganwald/raganwald.github.com/_posts/2014-04-10-mixins-forwarding-delegation.md

 ### state machines

 A very common use case for this delegation is when building [finite state machines][ssm].
-As described in the book [Understanding the Four Rules of Simple Design][4r] by Corey Haines, you can implement [Conway's Game of Life][gol] using if statements.
+As described in the book [Understanding the Four Rules of Simple Design][4r] by Corey Haines, you *could* implement [Conway's Game of Life][gol] using if statements.
 Hand waving furiously over other parts of the system, you might get:

 [ssm]: https://en.wikipedia.org/wiki/Finite-state_machine
 [4r]: https://leanpub.com/4rulesofsimpledesign